DramisInfo/architecture-squad-demo/README.md

 The agents work together using Semantic Kernel's group chat functionality to simulate a real architecture team, with each agent bringing specialized expertise.
 The Chainlit interface provides an intuitive way to interact with the squad, while MCP servers add powerful plugin capabilities for enhanced functionality.

-## Features
+## 🚀 Features

+- **🎯 Certified Platform Specialists**: Azure, AWS, and Kubernetes certified solution architects
+- **🔍 Intelligent Platform Routing**: Automatic selection of the best cloud specialist for your requirements
-- **Multi-Agent Collaboration**: Agents with different architectural specializations
+- **🤝 Multi-Agent Collaboration**: Specialized agents working together with domain expertise
-- **Document Generation**: Automated creation of detailed architecture documents
-- **Interactive Workflow**: Agents communicate and build upon each other's work
-- **Extensible Framework**: Easy to add new agent types and capabilities
+- **📋 Platform-Optimized Documentation**: Architecture documents tailored to your chosen cloud platform
+- **🔧 Interactive Workflow**: Real-time collaboration between certified architects
+- **🌐 Multi-Cloud Support**: Design solutions for Azure, AWS, Kubernetes, or platform-agnostic architectures
+- **🛡️ Best Practices Integration**: Each specialist brings certified knowledge and industry best practices

 ## Getting Started